brenner131/brenner131.github.io/clustering.md

 <img src="images/CombinedLevels.png?raw=true"/>

 In this iteration of our tests, putting aside some anomalous responses in Level 1, it looks like we can describe 3 'types' of players.
-One group, Latent Class 3 in blue, tends to improve their performance over the level, Latent class 2 in green may start making mistakes as the level goes on; and Latent Class 1 tends to perform steadily across each level.
+One group, Latent Class 3 in blue, tends to improve their performance over the level, Latent Class 2 in green may start making mistakes as the level goes on; and Latent Class 1 tends to perform steadily across each level.

 ### 3. Is Game Performance Related to Executive Function?